To follow the development of this project, read more of our updates!

 The goal of this pilot project is to explore the feasibility of growing Pacific scallops and oysters to market size in a condensed period of time of two summer seasons, relying on rich and pristine waters offshore to supplement and promote optimal growth rates of the species.
 The first major milestone was stocking the site with scallops and oysters as two of the project’s candidate species for market.
 In the spring of 2016, the program will stock to full capacity and undertake regular maintenance and monitoring to ensure the product is meeting its full potential.

-k’awat’si Shellfish Manger, Erin Latham was born and raised in BC; Erin moved to the North Island in 2013 as a geography graduate student from the University of Victoria.
+k’awat’si Shellfish Manager, Erin Latham was born and raised in BC; Erin moved to the North Island in 2013 as a geography graduate student from the University of Victoria.
 Erin has extended her academic career and research experience towards supporting the goals of the Gwa’sala-‘Nakwaxda’xw Nation and k’awat’si Economic Development Corporation.
 She brings a holistic perspective to understanding First Nation’s business and its synergies with lands and resources management.
 Erin is a senior manager in KEDC’s growing fisheries and aquaculture businesses.
+For more information click here https://kawatsishellfish.ca/

 Cold Storage Facility – Meeting the Needs of Fishers on the North Island